We find Ford ignition lock cylinder problems on many popular models. Unfortunately, these cars and trucks experience different malfunctions.

 Before we talk about the parts and the repair procedure let's talk about the symptoms that occur when you're Ford ignition lock cylinder starts to fail.
 Drivers insert the key and find out that they cannot move it from the locked position.

-When it first starts to go you’re able to wiggle the steering wheel and the key at the same time and often able to get it passed the locked position.
 This struggle to start the car should serve as a fair warning that problems with the cylinder are coming your way.
 Now, let's talk about what goes wrong with the old parts and the replacement procedure.

 What's going wrong with the original lock cylinder is the failure of the tumblers to retract when we insert the key.
 Therefore, the steering column thinks, you have not inserted the key yet.
 This is why the jiggling and the rocking of the steering wheel can sometimes help.